Contributing Disciplines to the Field of Orgnanizational Behavior

 It examines all the behaviours of man which have be learned, including all the social, technical and family behaviours which are a part of the broad concept of culture.
 It analyses the behaviour of people at group and level.
 This study helps us in understanding the cultural factors on organizational behaviour, value system, comparative norms, values and attitudes, organizational culture and environment and so on.

 5.Other social sciences:

 It studies individual and group behaviour in relationship to a political environment and thereby helps to analyse the behaviour of people at organizational level.
-Popular topics derived from the political science are power, politics authority, conflict etc.They help to understand the influence process in OB.
+Popular topics derived from the political science are power, politics authority, conflict etc.They help to understand the influence process in Organizational Behavior.
 Nowadays organizations are also regarded as political systems.
 So, managers need to understand organizational power and political dynamics inside the organization.

 Acharya, Bhawani Shanker (2004).
 “Quality Circle An Overview”.Management and Development Review,Vol 1 No. 2 and 3, Kathmandu;Society for Development & Welfare Nepal.

 Acharya, Bhawani shanker (2006).“Technology Impact on cultural Values and Innovation”.
 Annamalai University Women’s Training Centre in ICT, Tamilnadu, India, December,19-20.(A Conference paper).